 Voicemails are an easy way to provide after-hours phone support.
 By leveraging voicemails, you can ensure that customers who make after-hours calls not only get acknowledged but are also invited to leave a detailed message regarding their issue.
 This is not the same as getting on a phone call with a support agent, but at least they need not repeat the issue when they do connect with one.
 The support team or the call center team can listen to the recorded message and they can skip the step and jump directly to the solution when they connect with the customer.

 There are some questions that customer support is asked over and over.
 Pre-recorded tutorials can be a solution to these requests after hours.
 By assessing the most common support requests, your team can create some ‘how-to’ videos that walk people through troubleshooting.
 Link these tutorials and webinars in your canned responses.

 Although chat is intended to be a live experience where customers receive immediate responses from customer support, chat can still be instrumental for after-hours support.
 With HappyFox Chat, you have an option called the “offline messages”.
 The customer can submit their contact details and the issue.
 They don’t have to log in to post a question or remember to get in touch the next day.

 As soon as the agents become available, they can access these offline messages and begin responding.
 So although it’s not an immediate response, it shows your willingness to stay connected with your customers.

-Schedule a live demo with HappyFox Help Desk and learn more about the product today!
+That said, try HappyFox, the customer support software that helps you reduce the chaos while drastically improving your support experience.
+Schedule a HappyFox Help Desk demo and learn more about the product today!